No Bake Chocolate Lasagna Cake Dessert Recipe

 Step 3: Make the Chocolate Pudding Layer

-Pour the pudding over the cream cheese layer and spread it gently to the edges.
-It’s okay if some of it mixes slightly at the edges with the cream cheese layer — once it’s chilled and set, the layers will be distinct.
+Gently pour the pudding over the cream cheese layer and spread it to the edges.
+It’s fine if some of it slightly merges with the cream cheese layer at the edges — the layers will be distinct after it chills and sets.
+Try to smooth the top as best as you can.

 Step 4: Chill Until Set

-You’ll know it’s ready when the pudding layer doesn’t jiggle when you gently shake the pan, and a toothpick inserted in the center comes out clean (not wet with liquid pudding).
+You will know it’s ready when the pudding layer is set, there’s no jiggling when you gently shake the pan, and a toothpick stuck in the middle comes out clean (not gooey with liquid pudding).

 Step 5: Add the Top Layer

-Slice and serve straight from the pan.
-A sharp knife run under hot water and wiped dry between cuts gives you cleaner slices.
+You can cut and serve directly from the pan.
+For cleaner cuts, run a sharp knife under hot water and wipe dry between slices.

 Helpful Tips